 It’s like those articles about the top five regrets of people on their deathbed.
 I don’t know about you, but I’m trying to take them to heart.
 After all, they have more life wisdom.
 Similarly, by virtue of their proximate care and wisdom, grandparents tend to buff their family’s longevity in “blue zones.”

 That is to say, there’s a better way to verify and adjust our current understanding.

 It means you don’t have to reinvent the wheel because you can look ahead through the crystal ball.
 Let’s say you asked some non-first timers how they passed.
 The common themes you hear from them could apply for 80% of your study.
 I have plenty of case studies, testimonials, and stories and you can start with.

 You can use the remaining 20% of your study efforts for experimentation suited to your own style:

 - Are you an auditory learner?
 What happens if you skip a lecture and read the corresponding outline instead?

 - Are you a completionist obsessed with filling in every blank and checkbox provided by your bar prep?
 Could you instead spend 30 minutes to see if you could make a tailored study plan?

 - Outlines or flashcards?
 Try both?
 I’m an outline kind of guy myself, although Law in a Flash cards were useful for learning specific concepts with examples

-Admittedly, this is something I’m still trying to internalize.
-For your purposes, however, there is no need to go gung-ho and bootstrap everything yourself like I did my first try, which failed miserably.
-For the time being, you don’t have to feel guilty about leeching, if you will, from the work of others.
+There is no need to bootstrap everything yourself like I did my first try, which failed miserably.
+For the time being, you don’t have to feel guilty about plagiarizing, if you will, from the work of others.